ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 ![A trading system](/content/images/2019/01/A trading system.png)

 Our trading style is a very personal choice and must be aligned with our goals and financial strategy.
-I prefer systematic quantitive trading strategies for the following reasons:
+I prefer systematic quantitative trading strategies for the following reasons:

 - It takes the emotion out of trading;
 - It can be simulated;